Finble/Battle/README.md

 Author
 ######

-This code was prepared by Elaine Finn and Bjoern Wagner @ Makers Academy (Jan 2016 cohort).
+This code was prepared by Elaine Finn and Wim Hekkelman @ Makers Academy (Jan 2016 cohort).

 Requirements
 ############